Kabir Rafi

 Kabir Rafi is an Indian music composer, playback singer, independent pop artist, and background score artist.
-He has produced music for more than 200 Telugu, Kannada, Tamil, Malayalam, Hindi, English and silent films.
-Rafi made his music debut with his first multilingual feature film, titled #PK, which was dubbed in Telugu, Tamil, Hindi, Kannada, and Malayalam and released in August 2022.
+He has produced music for more than 200 international films.
+Rafi made his music debut with his first multilingual feature film, titled #PK, which was dubbed in multiple languages, and released in August 2022.
 Several of his productions have gained critical acclaim, such as Mana Mugguri Love Story and Mrs Subbalaxmi.
-He composed the music for his first Kannada commercial debut film, Sugar Factory, released in November 2023.
+He composed the music for his first Kannada commercial debut film Sugar Factory, released in November 2023.

 Rafi's projects have featured artists such as Armaan Malik, Vijay Prakash, Baba Sehgal, Chandan Shetty, Anurag Kulkarni, Geetha Madhuri, Sri Krishna, and Anudeep Dev.

 Early life

-Kabir Rafi was born to an Indian army soldier Shaik Abdul Khader in Vishakapatnam, India.
-He lived in and then travelled to various cities in India including Gujarat (Bhuj), Bengaluru, Assam (Silchar) and Mumbai before settling in Hyderabad.
-His family has a military background, with his great-grandfather who was a former "freedom fighter."
-Rafi's grandfather and father also served in the Indian army where the latter acted as a subedar major.
-His father's appreciation of playback singer Mohammed Rafi, particularly during his time in military service, led him to name his son in honour of the artist.
+Kabir Rafi was born to an Indian army soldier, Shaik Abdul Khader, in Vishakapatna, India.
+He lived in and travelled to various cities within India, including Gujarat (Bhuj), Bengaluru, Assam (Silchar) and Mumbai, before settling in Hyderabad.
+His family has an expansive military background, with his great-grandfather being a former freedom fighter.
+Both his father and grandfather also served in the Indian army, where the former acted as a Subedar major.
+During his time in the military, his father had an appreciation of playback singer Mohammed Rafi, from whom his name is derived.

-Rafi received his education from the Kendriya Vidyalaya Central school.
-He then earned his bachelor's degree in hotel management from the Regency College of Culinary Arts in 2009 and became an Master of Business Administration (MBA) graduate at Malla Reddy College of Engineering and Technology.
-He then worked with the Justdial Internet technology company for 2 years on a contract basis as a video vendor.
+Rafi received his education from the Kendriya Vidyalaya Central School.
+He earned his bachelor's degree in hotel management from the Regency College of Culinary Arts in 2009, and became a Master of Business Administration (MBA) graduate at Malla Reddy College of Engineering and Technology.
+He worked with the Justdial Internet technology company for 2 years as a video vendor.

 Rafi's interest in composing music began in his childhood.
-Rafi started performing at the age of 12 in various musical stage shows and learned Hindustani classical music as a vocalist and a tabla player, following the encouragement of his mother.
-When his father was transferred to Mumbai by the Indian military, Rafi started his musical career, mainly as a soundtrack recordist & singer for music directors including Dilip Sen. He later left Mumbai for two years, living in his uncle's home and struggling to find employment, after attempting to enter the entertainment industry by acting in small roles under Balaji Telefilms Ltd, singing several jingles for commercials and dubbing songs.
+With his mother's encouragement, Rafi started performing at the age of 12 in various musical stage shows, learning Hindustani classical music as a vocalist and tabla player.
+When his father was transferred to Mumbai by the Indian military, Rafi started his musical career, mainly as a soundtrack recordist and singer for music directors such as Dilip Sen. He left Mumbai for two years, living in his uncle's home while struggling to find employment.
+He attempted to enter the entertainment industry by acting in small roles under Balaji Telefilms Ltd and singing several jingles for commercials and dubbing songs.
 In 2006, Rafi's father was transferred a second time from Mumbai to Hyderabad.
-He insisted that Rafi join him and focus on his studies and suggested he further his musical career by auditioning for a position in the Telugu film industry (informally known as "Tollywood") in Hyderabad.
+He insisted that Rafi join him and focus on his studies, suggesting he further his musical career by auditioning for a position in the Telugu film industry (informally known as "Tollywood") in Hyderabad.